-One dead, four injured in 'ambush-style' shooting at St. Charles Parish grocery store
+One dead, four injured in 'ambush style' shooting at St. Charles Parish grocery store

 Latest Weather Blog

-One dead, four injured in 'ambush-style' shooting at St. Charles Parish grocery store
+One dead, four injured in 'ambush style' shooting at St. Charles Parish grocery store

 KILLONA - Police are investigating a deadly shooting outside of a grocery store in St. Charles Parish that left a teenager injured.